opensafely-core/ehrql/docs/explanation/dummy-data.md

 From the dummy data tutorial, you will be familiar with configuring dummy data with [`configure_dummy_data`](../reference/language.md#Dataset.configure_dummy_data).

-!!! info "Configuring `additional_population_constraint`"
-    If you configure `additional_population_constraint` with `configure_dummy_data`,
-    the dummy data generator treats the additional constraint as:

-    * Part of population definition in `dataset.define_population`, if you are generating a dataset
-    * A prerequisite for patients to be included in the denominator, if you are generating measures

 You will also have seen this log message:
 ```
 [info   ] Attempting to generate 10 matching patients (random seed: BwRV3spP, timeout: 60s)